Athi-Matyumza/File-Sharing-Application/README.md

 ## Conclusion

-This project aims to provide a secure and efficient file-sharing solution using TCP sockets.
-The protocol design ensures privacy, reliability, and file integrity.
-The application allows users to seamlessly upload and download files while managing access permissions.
+This file-sharing application protocol ensures secure and efficient communication between the client and server.
+It supports various features, including file segregation, user authentication, and file validation, enhancing the overall reliability of the system.

 ---

-**Note:** This project is developed as part of a networked applications assignment and may be subject to further improvements and enhancements.
+**Note:** This project is developed as part of a sample networked applications and may be subject to further improvements and enhancements.